 Quite often rhubarb is stewed to use in various rhubarb recipes, or recipes using rhubarb.
 A delicious alternative is to roast the rhubarb in the oven with a little orange juice and brown sugar.
 This roasting helps the rhubarb to keep its beautiful color, it intensifies the flavor and retains the shape of the rhubarb rather than a mush.
 Once you have your roasted rhubarb use as you would in any recipe with stewed rhubarb or freeze.

-- Place the rhubarb into an ovenproof dish.
+Cut the rhubarb into 1-inch pieces and place in an ovenproof dish.
 Sprinkle with the sugar and the orange juice.

 Do you Want to Know How to Choose Rhubarb?